k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Operating.md

 > **Running k2space.sh on Microsoft Windows**
 >
 > The `k2space.sh` file is a `bash` script.
 A Windows PowerShell-compatible script is not yet available.
-To run the `k2space.sh` script, start the `Git Bash` applications offered by Git.
-Using `Git Bash` you can run the script after changing the directory to its location.
+To run the `k2space.sh` script, start the `Git Bash` application offered by Git.
+Using `Git Bash` ,you can run the script after changing the directory to its location.
 >
 > If you have Git integration enabled within Windows Explorer, you can also start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting 'Show more options'.
 This will display an 'Open Git Bash here' menu item that can be used to start `Git Bash` to run `k2start.sh`.